1959 Tibetan uprising

-Armed resistance in eastern Tibet
+Armed resistance in Kham and Amdo

-In 1951, the Seventeen Point Agreement between the People's Republic of China and representatives of the Dalai Lama was put into effect.
+In 1951, the Seventeen Point Agreement between the People's Republic of China (PRC) and representatives of the Dalai Lama was put into effect.
 Socialist reforms such as redistribution of land were delayed in Tibet proper.
 However, eastern Kham and Amdo (western Sichuan / Xikang and Qinghai provinces in the Chinese administrative hierarchy) were outside the administration of the Tibetan government in Lhasa, and were thus treated more like other Chinese provinces, with land redistribution implemented in full.
 The Khampas and nomads of Amdo traditionally owned their own land.
 Armed resistance broke out in Amdo and eastern Kham in June 1956.

 Prior to the PLA invasion, relations between Lhasa and the Khampa chieftains had deteriorated, although the Khampa remained spiritually loyal to the Dalai Lama throughout.
 Because of these strained relations, the Khampa had actually assisted the Chinese communists in their initial invasion, before becoming the guerrilla resistance they are now known for.
 Pandatsang Rapga, a pro-Kuomintang and pro-Republic of China Khampa revolutionary leader, offered the governor of Chamdo, Ngabo Ngawang Jigme, some Khampa fighters in exchange for the Tibetan government recognizing the independence of Kham.
 Ngabo refused the offer.
 After the defeat of the Tibetan Army in Chamdo, Rapga started mediating in negotiations between the PRC and the Tibetan rebels.

 Rapga and Topgay engaged in negotiations with the Chinese during their assault on Chamdo.
 Khampas either defected to the Chinese PLA forces or did not fight at all.
 The PLA attack succeeded.

 By 1957, Kham was in chaos.
 Resistance fighters' attacks and People's Liberation Army reprisals against Khampa resistance groups such as the Chushi Gangdruk became increasingly brutal.
-Kham's monastic networks came to be used by guerilla forces to relay messages and hide rebels.
+Kham's monastic networks came to be used by guerrilla forces to relay messages and hide rebels.
 Punitive strikes were carried out by the Chinese government against Tibetan villages and monasteries.
 Tibetan exiles assert that threats to bomb the Potala Palace and the Dalai Lama were made by Chinese military commanders in an attempt to intimidate the guerrilla forces into submission.